Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Understanding the intricacies of immigration law can be challenging and overwhelming.
+Understanding immigration law and its processes can be challenging and overwhelming.
 This is particularly true for people going through the immigration system or migrants at risk of deportation or removal.
-That's why it's crucial to learn about the basics of immigration law and the immigration services you can use.

 - Law enforcement and immigration in Wisconsin